stuartsierra/lazytest/README.txt

 :after will become the body of the "after" function.

 The "before" function returns a value representing some state.
-That value will be given to Test Cases that use the Context.
+That value will be passed to Test Cases that use the Context.

 The keyword :after must be followed by a vector containing a single symbol.
 When the "after" function runs, that symbol will be bound to the state returned by the "before" function.

     (defcontext name []
-       ... body of before function ...
+       ... body of "before" function ...
        ... returns some state ...
        :after [x]
-       ... body of after function ...
+       ... body of "after" function ...
        ... where x is the state ...)

+Contexts may be composed.
+The vector immediately following the name in defcontext is a bindings vector, just like in deftest.
+These bindings are available in both the "before" and "after" functions.

+    (defcontext name [a context-one
+                      b context-two]
+       ... body of "before" function ...
+       ... a and b are the states of contexts one and two ...
+       :after [x]
+       ... body of "after" function ...
+       ... where x is the state ...
+       ... a and b are also available here ...)

+Contexts may also be attached to Test Suites, by placing them in the vector following the name in defsuite:

+    (defsuite name [contexts...] ... test cases ...)

+When a Context is attached to a Test Suite, its before/after functions execute only ONCE for the entire suite.

+   (defcontext context-one [] 1)

+   (deftest my-test [x context-one] (pos? x) (= x 1))

+   (defsuite long-suite []
+      my-test my-test my-test)

+   (long-suite) ;; context-one runs three times

+   (defsuite short-suite [context-one]
+      my-test my-test my-test)

+   (short-suite) ;; context-one runs once